-7 of the Most Common Running Surfaces and How They Affect Us
+7 Most Common Running Surfaces Fully Reviewed

 Since most marathons take place out on the road, this surface is favorable to the majority.
 While training for a particular race, it’s best to step off the treadmill and onto the surface you wish to compete on.
 The road can be beneficial because of its convenience; however, it can also be tough on the joints leading to a potential injury.
-Meanwhile, some experts believe that the road is beneficial to runners with Achilles issues, since the road is a hard surface it will reduce stress on your Achilles’ tendon causing less susceptibility to injury.
-Regardless, while running on the road safety becomes a concern.
-Be sure to wear reflective gear and keep your head on a swivel looking out for motor vehicles especially when using headphones.
+Meanwhile, some experts believe that the road is beneficial to runners with Achilles issues since the road is a hard surface; it will reduce stress on your Achilles’ tendon causing less susceptibility to injury.
+Regardless, while running on the road, safety becomes a concern.
+Be sure to wear reflective gear and keep your head on a swivel looking out for motor vehicles, especially when using headphones.

-For many city runners, the sidewalk appears to be the most safe and convenient surface of them all, however, sidewalks can also be one of the hardest.
+For many city runners, the sidewalk appears to be the safest and convenient surface of them all.
+However, sidewalks can also be one of the hardest.
 Personally, I seldom ever run on the sidewalk because of the stress it creates on your joints and muscles.
-The effects of sidewalk running have been constantly debated throughout time, but I imagine that we can all agree on the hardness of the sidewalk.
+The effects of sidewalk running have continuously been debated throughout time, but I imagine that we can all agree on the hardness of the sidewalk.
 Therefore, if you’re fighting an injury, then, it may not be the best road to recovery.
 So, how can we avoid the negative aspects of pounding the pavement?
-Perhaps try a shoe that has been fitted properly.
+Perhaps try a shoe that has been fitted correctly.
 Also, try some extra insole support.
 Both solutions will help soften the blow.

 The soft surface of the grass provides a much lower impact than alternative surfaces.
 The grass layer acts as an extra cushion and provides a well-earned break on the joints for those who consistently train on the road.
 Unlike running on the road, be sure to keep your head down navigating through the path that lies ahead.
 Hidden holes as well as, uneven surfaces lurk through the blades of tall grass and within a blink of an eye can instantly cause an injury.
-Unfortunately, I have been a victim of my feet finding a dirt hole, but luckily enough I’ve escaped injury free.
+Unfortunately, I have been a victim of my feet finding a dirt hole, but luckily enough, I’ve escaped injury free.